Home › Bulk QR Generator › QR Codes for Restaurants

 Can I create a WiFi QR code for my restaurant?

 Yes.
 Use the WiFi QR type.
-Enter your network name (SSID), password, and security type (WPA2 for almost all modern routers).
-Guests scan the code and connect automatically without typing the password.
-You can generate a table-sized and a window-sized version in the same batch by repeating the same WiFi data with different labels.
+Enter your network name (SSID), password, and security type (WPA2 for most modern routers).
+Guests scan and connect automatically without typing the password.